EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 --- abstract

 This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a very compact, and lightweight authenticated Diffie-Hellman key exchange with ephemeral keys.
 EDHOC provides mutual authentication, perfect forward secrecy, and identity protection.
 A main use case for EDHOC is to establish an OSCORE security context.
+EDHOC relies on
-EDHOC uses CBOR and COSE, allowing reuse of existing libraries.
+CoAP, CBOR, and COSE, allowing reuse of existing libraries.

 --- middle